walmartlabs/concord-website/docs/getting-started/installation.md

 # {{ page.title }}

-The fastest way to get a Concord server instance up and running is to use the pre-built Docker images to run all three components of Concord: the Concord Agent, the Concord Server, and the Concord Console.
+The fastest way to get a Concord instance up and running is to use the pre-built Docker images to run all three components of Concord:

+- Concord Server
+- Concord Console.
+- one agent

-After finishing these steps you can read the [Introduction to Concord](./index.html) to understand the basic concepts of Concord or set up your first project with the [quick start tips](./quickstart.html).
+If you already have access to a Concord deployment or after finishing these installation steps, you can read the [Introduction to
+Concord](./index.html) to understand the basic concepts of Concord or set up your first project with the [quick start tips](./quickstart.html).